-Last but not least, until recently, marketplaces gave fees reward for every transaction happening on their platform.
-Which created a regular income for any collections sustaining a hype around their project.
+Last but not least, marketplaces gave fees for every transaction happening on their platform.
+Which creates a regular income for any collections sustaining a hype around their project.
 The more the people traded the NFTs, the more the creators are rewarded.

 NFTs marketplaces and trading

-To sell your NFTs, you can list them at the price you want and wait for someone to buy it.
+To sell your NFTs, you can list them at the price you want and wait for someone to buy them.
 All the transactions will be stored on the related blockchain.

 NFTs and gambling

-As you can guess, product values with high volatility, hype, irrational utility and good narratives leads to great conditions for abuses and addictive behaviours.
+As you can guess, product values with high volatility, hype, irrational utility, and good narratives lead to great conditions for abuses and addictive behaviors.
 Find here a few examples:

-* There are influencers who buy many NFTs from a collection, push it to their followers and finally sell all their holdings.
+- Some influencers buy many NFTs from a collection, push it to their followers, and finally sell all their holdings.

-* People with no trading knowledge trade on marketplaces where professionals and bots are acting.
-They do some winning trade that make them feel like they can do better next time.
+- People with no trading knowledge trade on marketplaces where professionals and bots are acting.
+They do some winning trades that make them feel like they can do better next time.
 Then they try to win again until they lose everything.

-* 99% of the projects fail.
+- 99% of the projects fail.
 So even if you do strong analysis your investment will probably go to 0.
-And, the good marketing of collections can make you believe you will be right the next time.
+And, good marketing of collections can make you believe you will be right the next time.

-* Marketplace names sounds a bit like casinos: Magic Eden, Hyperspace, OpenSea, etc.
+- Marketplace names sound a bit like casinos: Magic Eden, Hyperspace, OpenSea, etc.

-These trading places should advertise more the risk people face when tempting to trade their NFTs for money.
+These trading places should advertise more about the risk people face when tempted to trade their NFTs for money.
 They work very well and allow simple access to the collections.
-But they don't inform people about the risk they take.
+But they don't inform much users about the risk they take.

 NFTs and utilities

-Among NFTs project, many of them provide utilities to their project.
-I'm going to list in the following a few examples of what the NFT holders get as rewards.
+Among NFTs projects, many of them provide utilities to their project.
+I'm going to list the following a few examples of what NFT holders get as rewards.

-Some NFTs are tied to software getting revenue from usage fees or from subscriptions.
-In that case the owner get a reward share on a regular basis.
+Some NFTs are tied to software getting revenue from usage fees or subscriptions.
+In that case, the owner gets a reward share regularly.

-Example: Helions a paywall app for websites will take a fee on every transactions and give a percentage to their NFT holders.
+Example: Helions a paywall app for websites will take a fee on every transaction and give a percentage to their NFT holders.